 The ArborVitae School of Traditional Herbalism incorporates a number of traditional energetic approaches, including Traditional Western Herbalism, Vitalism, Ayurveda, and Traditional Chinese Medicine (TCM).
 Expert instructors come with a well-developed philosophy and practice, offering a range of perspectives that contribute to a diverse and exceptional herbal education.

-The school offers community classes, a one year foundational course, and a three year clinical program.
-We also offer a low-cost community herb clinic, staffed by 3rd year clinical students under the supervision of faculty, which is both an educational opportunity and a community resource.
+The school offers community classes and a three year clinical program.
+We also offer a free community herb clinic, staffed by 3rd year clinical students under the supervision of faculty, which is both an educational opportunity and a community resource.
 Advanced level students can choose additional specializations and electives to tailor their education.
 In the future, the school will offer certificate programs for matriculated and non-matriculated students (for example, Herbal Medicine for Healthcare Practitioners, Flower Essences etc.).

-ArborVitae offers a comprehensive professional program foundational course that runs from September to May.
+ArborVitae offers a comprehensive professional foundational first year that runs from September to May.
 It offers over 367 classroom hours of instruction in basic herbalism, materia medica, holistic anatomy and physiology, botany and plant identification and medicine making.
 Students will also achieve a basic knowledge in traditional nutrition, wild food, first aid, varied herbal applications through the life-cycles, and energetic assessment.
 Instruction will include a variety of traditional approaches to healing, with a focus on western herbalism based on energetics, Vitalism, and the tissue state model.
 Students who complete the first year of study at ArborVitae can expect to gain a basic understanding of herbal medicine, with application for friends and family.
-The one-year program is a comprehensive course that may be taken as a standalone or as the foundational year for the three year clinical program.
+The first year program is a comprehensive course that is the foundational year for the three year clinical program.

 Three Year Clinical Program in Herbal Medicine